Ri-N/codyPlus/README.md

 ## Version Control

 We used Git for version control, following best practices for collaboration, including frequent commits, branches for new features, and proper code reviews before merging.
-Conclusion
+## Conclusion

 Our solution successfully addressed the challenges posed by the competition and extended the capabilities of the proophboard low-code platform with a powerful AI assistant.
-Thanks to the assistant’s ability to automate code generation and system creation based on simple user commands, our team won the contest by delivering a feature-rich, highly usable product.
+Thanks to the assistant’s ability to automate code generation and system creation based on simple user commands, our team won the contest.